We are the Reproductive Population Health Data Research Team

 Dr. Schummers has been awarded the Early In Career Award by the Confederation of University Faculty Associations of British Columbia

-Listen to the recording of Dr. Schummers discuss our latest research out in JAMA Network Open on the 730AM Global News Radio: Jas Johal Show on April 15, 2025 titled ‘Abortion rates on the rise, except in Canada’
+Listen to the recording of Dr. Schummers discussing our latest research out in JAMA Network Open on the 730AM Global News Radio: Jas Johal Show on April 15, 2025 titled ‘Abortion rates on the rise, except in Canada’

 Dr. Laura Schummers and Dr. Wendy V. Norman wrote an opinion piece in the Toronto Star about our research published in the Canadian Medical Association Journal and the JAMA Network Open